vim-advent-calendar/vimways.org/content/2019/writing-vim-plugin/index.md

 ## "Simple obvious solution"

 Now that we have defined the problem, we need to try the first possible solution.
-In our case, it is opening new buffer in new window, edit it, and then close it when no longer needed.
+In our case, it is opening a new buffer in a new window, edit it, and then close it when no longer needed.
 It is simple in Vim:

 ```vim